xeolabs/xeometry-guide/introduction.md

 # Introduction

-A xeometry [Viewer](http://xeolabs.com/xeometry/docs/#viewer) is a single class that wraps a [xeogl](http://xeogl.org) 3D engine in a set of simple data-driven methods focused on loading glTF models and manipulating scene content to create cool presentations.
+A xeometry [Viewer](http://xeolabs.com/xeometry/docs/#viewer) is a single class that wraps [xeogl](http://xeogl.org) (a WebGL-based 3D engine) in simple data-driven methods focused on loading glTF models and manipulating their objects to create cool presentations.

+Once you've loaded models, arranged the camera, tweaked objects and so forth, you can save the state of your viewer to a JSON bookmark object.
+You can then load that bookmark, perhaps into a different viewer instance, to exactly restore that view.

 The example below shows the idea.
-In this example, we're loading a glTF model of a reciprocating saw, setting some objects
-transparent to reveal the inner workings, then positioning the camera to fit everything in view.
+In this example, we're loading a glTF model of a reciprocating saw, setting some objects transparent to reveal the inner workings, then positioning the camera to fit everything in view.

 [![](http://xeolabs.com/xeometry/assets/sawObjects.png)](http://xeolabs.com/xeometry/examples/#effects_opacity)